Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: FPT inapproximability of and

 Since $j \in N'_H(i)$ and $i \in N'_H(j)$, the above inequalities imply that $\lambda_{i,j} = \lambda_{i, i}$ and $\delta_{i, j} = \delta_{j, j}$.
 Furthermore, observe that $(\lambda_{j, j}, \delta_{j, j}) \in E_{j, j}$, meaning that $\delta_{j, j} = \lambda_{j, j}$.

 Recall that we set $\phi(i) = \lambda_{i, i}$ and $\phi(j) = \lambda_{j, j}$.
-This means that $(\phi(i), \phi(j)) = (\lambda_{i, j}, \delta_{i, j})$ which must be in $E_{i, j}$.
-In other words, $i-j$ is covered by $\phi$. \cqed \end{proof}
+This means that $(\phi(i), \phi(j)) = (\lambda_{i, j}, \delta_{i, j})$ which must be in~$E_{i, j}$.
+In other words, $ij$ is covered by $\phi$. \end{proof}

 For the second part, let us first argue an upper bound on the number of bad main gadgets.
-Observe that each bad main gadget $M_{i, j}$ must satisfy at least one of the three following conditions: (1) $M_{i, j}$ is not tight, (2) one of its surrounding gadget is not tight, or (3) there are at least five red edges with one endpoint in $M_{i, j}$. \autoref{lem:most-tight} implies that there are at most $\beta \cdot B^*$, $2 \beta \cdot B^*$ and $\beta \cdot B^*$ main gadgets that satisfy (1), (2) and (3) respectively.
+Observe that each bad main gadget $\M_{i, j}$ must satisfy at least one of the three following conditions: (1) $\M_{i, j}$ is not tight, (2) one of its surrounding secondary gadgets is not tight, or (3) there are at least five red edges with one endpoint in $\M_{i, j}$. \autoref{lem:most-tight} implies that there are at most $\beta \cdot B^*$, $2 \beta \cdot B^*$, and $\beta \cdot B^*$ main gadgets that satisfy (1), (2), and (3) respectively (recall that each secondary gadget has edges to at most two main gadgets).
 Hence, in total, there are at most $4 \beta \cdot B^*$ bad main gadgets.
-Since, for each bad $i \in [\ell]$, there must be $j \in N'_H(i)$ such that $M_{i, j}$ or $M_{j, i}$ is a bad gadget, there can be at most $8 \beta \cdot B^*$ bad $i \in [\ell]$.
+Since, for each bad $i \in [\ell]$, there must exist some $j \in N'_H(i)$ such that $\M_{i, j}$ or $\M_{j, i}$ is a bad gadget, there can be at most $8 \beta \cdot B^*$ bad $i \in [\ell]$.